 Where: 1801 California St. #150, Denver

-The Lowdown: Guard and Grace by the prominent Denver chef Troy Guard has a large menu that’s sure to please any palette.
+The Lowdown: Guard and Grace by the prominent Denver chef Troy Guard has a large menu that’s sure to please any palate.
 And you can enjoy its decadence during both lunch and dinner.
 The menu is sourced locally and is subject to change based on the season.
 And you can get all of the dinner offerings during lunch, which is pretty rare.

-What to Order: The raw bar features oysters, crab legs and half lobster to scratch the surface.
-Also, charcuterie and cheese, and starters like oak fired carrots ($10) with herb yogurt and Maryland crab cake ($21) with stone ground mustard beurre blanc.
+What to Order: The raw bar features oysters, crab legs and lobster to scratch the surface.
+Also, charcuterie and cheese, and starters like oak-fired carrots ($10) with herb yogurt and Maryland crab cake ($21) with stone ground mustard beurre blanc.
 Elevated salads like the roasted beet ($13) with housemade ricotta and watercress vinaigrette and sides like black truffle mac and cheese ($16) are just as good as any entree.
-And its huge steak menu has basically every cut there is and a filet mignon flight ($82) of a four-ounce prime, four-ounce Angus and four-ounce grass fed.
+And its huge steak menu has basically every cut there is and a filet mignon flight ($82) of a four-ounce prime, four-ounce Angus and four-ounce grass-fed.
 Toppings for the steaks include foie butter ($8), crab oscar ($12) and a six-ounce lobster tail ($29) to name a few.
 And be sure to try one of the comically named cocktails like the Mile High Stoner or the Hocus Pocus.